ldliao/jointVIP/paper/paper.md

 # Development

 The `jointVIP` package was created in the R programming language [@cran].
-The package uses the S3 object system and leverages system generic functions, `print()`, `summary()`, and `plot()`.
+The package creates a new S3 class called "jointvip" and uses S3 generic to dispatch `print()`, `summary()`, and `plot()`.
 Plotting the jointVIP object outputs a plot of the `ggplot2` class.
 An interactive R Shiny application, available online at https://ldliao.shinyapps.io/jointVIP/, showcases the package.

 # Usage
 The `jointVIP` package is available from the Comprehensive R Archive Network [CRAN](https://CRAN.R-project.org/package=jointVIP) and [GitHub](https://github.com/ldliao/jointVIP).